DiegelD/CarND-MPC-Project/README.md

 ---
 # 1) Function Development
-In the folllowing are the high lights of the project are presented for on overview.
+In the following are the high lights of the project are presented for on overview.
 For more details feel free to check the code.

 ### 1.1 Translation & Rotation
-The car posistion is given in global cordination.
-To transform them into car cordination a translation and rotaion is done by these [equation](http://planning.cs.uiuc.edu/node99.html).
+The car position is given in global coordination.
+To transform them into car coordination a translation and rotation is done by these [equation](http://planning.cs.uiuc.edu/node99.html).

  ```c
    for (int i = 0; i < ptsx.size(); i++) {